KiandaBPM/docs/content/docs/platform/rules/_index.md

 title: "Rules"
 weight: 4
 typora-root-url: ..\..\..\..\static
+toc_hide: true
+hide_summary: true
 ---

 Business rules are what makes Kianda forms come alive.
 They represent the actual actions users intend to perform when they interact with form components.
 There are 60 rules you can apply to forms, see [Rules list](#rules-list).

 There are two key principles to consider when working with forms:

-1. [Rule design](#rule-design) - what type of rule you are going to apply and where, for example you can apply a rule at field/control level, form level and process level.
+1. [Rule design](#rule-design) - you can decide what type of rule you are going to apply and where, as a rule can be applied at field/control level, form level and process level.
 For the latter the rule will execute 'onload' that is when the process instance is initiated.

 2. [Rule order](#rule-order) - if there are several rules attached to an item like a button, then the order of execution is important and can be modified to suit your needs.